How to Use Number Frame Fun to Help Young Kids Learn Math

 table scatter pieces

 Really anything that you have 5 or more of that is small enough to fit into the square.
-When first starting out it helps if all the objects are exactly the same.
-Then moving to two different shapes or colors as you want to add more skills.
-Bonus: I have made a sidewalk chalk ten frame before!
+When first starting out it helps if all the objects are precisely the same.
+Then move to two different shapes or colors as you want to add more skills.
+Bonus: I have made sidewalk chalk ten frames before!
 Then you can use big toys, rocks, sticks, leaves, etc.

-There are so many fun ways to use and create your own number Frames.
+There are so many fun ways to use and create your own number of Frames.

 In all of my busy boxes, I like to include some kind of 10 Frame.
-It is very easy to use small toys, food, or other themed items as counters.
+Using small toys, food, or other themed items as counters is very easy.
 Make an old boring 10 Frame fun and new again by grabbing some awesome counters to use with it.

 Here are some examples of 10 Frames created for Busy Boxes